jbannick/hellokata-java/src/eventbus/helloeventbussimplest/README.md

 To build and run this app:

-- You must have any Java JDK installed
+- You must have any Java JDK release 1.4 or later installed
 - You must have eventbus-1.4.jar at EBUS_HOME

 Download eventbus from: